benjaminlopez1/paneek-web-netlify/site/content/faq/_index.md

   - title: How use the arrows destinations in your tours ?
     id: arrowdestinations
     answer: >-
-      You have available 8 directions for each panorama in your tour.
-These directions are in degrees, each arrow represent a direction.
+      You have available 8 directions for each panorama in your tour.\n These directions are in degrees, each arrow represent a direction.
 Directions are represented in : 0,45,90,135,180,225,270,315 degrees in total sum 360°.
 You can choose any you like.
 At the right side of each arrow, you have a list of alls the panoramas available in your tour.
 You just need to select the panorama that you want to load when the user click on that arrow.
 Automatically the preview is updated and you can click on the arrows to test them.
 (Be be careful if the option "navigation mode" is set to "only List", you won't be able to see the arrow in your map)  Important: Do not forget add arrows to go back to the previous panorama, or your visitor will be stuck.
 This Navigation mode is know like "Arrows" remember that you also have the "List" mode.
 But you can not have both in the same time.
 Each panorama will be loaded in the same point of view (position) that was saved.
 So if you want that a panorama will be loaded in one particular direction of your image, you should go to that panorama, go to the edit and drag the panorama pointing out where you want and save it.
   - title: What is developer options ?
     id: developeroptions
     answer: >-